A faster algorithm for Vertex Cover parameterized by solution size: Preliminaries

 See Figure~\ref{fig2} for an illustration of rule (P3) applied to a funnel.

 These rules can be applied to any eligible sets in any order.
 Note that if a vertex $v$ has degree zero or one, then applying (P1) to $\{v \}$ removes $v$ and its neighbor (if any).
 If a vertex $v$ has degree two, then applying (P2) to $ \{v \}$ removes $v$ and contracts its neighbors $x,y$ into a new vertex $v'$.
-When no further preprocessing rules can be applied, we say the graph $G$ is \emph{simplified}; the resulting graph has a number of nice properties, for instance, it has $\minsurp(G) \geq 2$, and the solution $\vec {\tfrac{1}{2}}$ is the unique optimal solution to $\LPVC(G)$, and the minimum degree of any vertex is $3$.
+When no further preprocessing rules can be applied, we say $G$ is \emph{simplified}; the graph then has a number of nice properties, for instance, $\minsurp(G) \geq 2, \mindeg(G) \geq 3$, and the solution $\vec {\tfrac{1}{2}}$ is the unique optimal solution to $\LPVC(G)$.

 \begin{proposition} After applying any preprocessing rule, we have $\mu(G') \leq \mu(G)$, and $\langle G, k \rangle$ is feasible if and only if $\langle G', k' \rangle$ is feasible. \end{proposition}